askui/askui/docs/versioned_docs/version-0.12.2/general/03-Element Selection/text-and-element-selectors.md

 :::caution

 This page is currently under construction.
-If you have any questions, please feel free to reach out to info@AskUI.com or book a meeting with Jonas https://calendly.com/jonas-menesklou/asui
+If you have any questions, please feel free to reach out to info@AskUI.com or book a meeting with Jonas [over Calendly](https://calendly.com/jonas-menesklou/digital-get-to-know).

 :::